Headings & content structure Lesson 8 of 27

 Match the heading to the content

 A heading should accurately describe the section beneath it.
+Problems arise when:

 • The heading promises one thing, but the content delivers another